Jash-Shah/Dairy-Bike-E-Yantra/Task_1/README.md

   # Task 1.1
+  Task 1.1 involved writing basic Octave code for modelling a given system i.e. writing code for calulating things like Jacobian of a matrix and      determining its stability around a given point.

   # Task 1.2
   Task 1.2 involves writing octave code for simulating five physical systems.
-Also writing the functions for implementing the ploe placement and LQR controllers on the said systems.
+Also writing the functions for implementing the pole placement and LQR controllers on the said systems.
   Equations of motion used for solving each system are as follows.
   <ol>
   <li><h4>Simple Pendulum</h4>